Disordered 3D particle assemblies

 • particle: The particle to distribute throughout the layer

-• weight (second form only): incoherent weight, between 0 and 1
+• coverage (second form only): surface coverage, between 0 and 1

 Correlation models

 For dilute systems, particles scatter independently.
 For denser systems, spatial correlations between particles affect the scattering.
-Two models are available:
+Two classes are available:

-# Percus-Yevick hard-sphere model: accounts for excluded volume
+• ba.Dense3D(density, particle): Percus-Yevick hard-sphere model, accounts for excluded volume effects

 The Percus-Yevick approximation models hard-sphere correlations and becomes important when the particle volume fraction is significant.